Optimization of 3D diamond detectors with graphitized electrodes based on an innovative numerical simulation: Signal simulation in 3D diamond sensors with graphitic electrodes

 with $\vec k = \left({j_x}/{\Delta x}, {j_y}/{\Delta y}, {j_z}/{\Delta z}\right)$, which implies

-The method is made particularly effective by the adoption of Fast Fourier Transforms (FFT) to compute the $q$ coefficient from the charge distribution $\rho(\vec x, t)$, followed from the inverse FFT used to compute the voltage from its Fourier coefficients $c$.
+The coefficients $q_{j_x j_y j_z}$ can be efficiently calculated by performing a Fast Fourier Transform (FFT) of the charge distribution $\rho(\vec{x},t)$.
+Once they are known, using the $c_{j_x j_y j_z}$ from Equation~\ref{eq:solution}, $\Psi_{\rho}$ is obtained from Equation~\ref{eq:expansion} via an inverse FFT.

-Boundary conditions on the $x$ and $y$ axes (normal to the electrodes) are cyclic by construction.
-To break periodicity along the $z$ axis, the sensor volume is padded with a fictional volume on which $\sigma(x)$ is defined to provide a smooth connection between the two oppositely polarized sides of the sensor.
+The boundary conditions on the $x$ and $y$ axes (normal to the electrodes) are cyclic by construction.
+To break the periodicity along the $z$ axis, the sensor volume is padded with a fictional volume on which $\sigma(\vec{x})$ is defined in such a way as to ensure a smooth connection between the two oppositely polarized sides of the sensor.

-Additional boundary conditions are needed to constraint the voltage of the readout electrode to $V_w$.
-This is achieved by defining a finite number of points, named voltage pins, corresponding to the electrode ends and defining \vext as a weighted sum of the potential induced by point-like charges satisfying the boundary conditions on \vrho + \vext.
-This mechanism aims at mocking the effect of an ideal voltage supplier injecting charge in some pre-defined point of the sensor as required to guarantee its set point.
+Additional boundary conditions are needed to constraint the voltage of the chosen readout electrode to $V_w$.
+This is achieved by defining a finite number of points, named voltage pins, corresponding only to the electrode ends and defining $\Psi_{ext}$ as a weighted sum of the potential induced by point-like charges satisfying the boundary conditions on $\Psi_{\rho}+\Psi_{ext}$.
+This mechanism mimics the effect of an ideal voltage supplier injecting charge in a limited number of pre-defined point of the sensor to guarantee its setting conditions.

-In practice, we define $\delta v (\vec x)$ the fundamental solution of the Poisson equation on the chosen discretization lattice for a unit charge positioned at the origin of the coordinate system.
-The potential in $\vec x_1$ induced by an elementary charge $q$ placed in $\vec x_2$ is then
+In practice, we define $\delta \psi (\vec x)$ the fundamental solution of the Poisson equation on the chosen discretization lattice for a unit charge positioned at the origin of the coordinate system.
+The potential in $\vec x_1$ induced by a point-like charge $q$ placed in $\vec x_2$ is then

-Considering $N$ voltage pins placed in $\vec x_{p_1}, \vec x_{p_2}, ... \vec x_{p_N}$, we can compute the total potential in each position as the sum of \vrho and of the \vext, as defined by the voltage pins themselves,
+Considering $N$ voltage pins placed in $\vec x_{p_1}, \vec x_{p_2}, ... \vec x_{p_N}$, we can compute the total potential in each position as the sum of $\Psi_{\rho}$ and of the $\Psi_{ext}$, as defined by the voltage pins themselves,

 or, in short,